ArkinSolomon/xpkg-docs/docs/registry-api/routes/packages/upload.md

 - "invalid_id" -- the provided package identifier is invalid.
 - "no_version" -- no package version was provided.
 - "long_version" -- the package version provided is too long.
-- "invalid_version" -- the package version provided is invalid.
+- "invalid_version" -- the package version provided is invalid (a blank string).
 - "invalid_access_config" -- the access configuration (`isPublic`, `isPrivate`, and `isStored` fields) was invalid.
 - "empty_xp_sel" -- the X-Plane version selection string is empty.
 - "long_xp_sel" -- the X-Plane version selection string is too long.